dev-ai-lab/aws-architect/README.md

     - 75% cheaper
     - takes 24 to 72 hours to restored
   - Recycle Bin for EBS snapshots
-    - to recover after deletion
+    - to recover after deletion (accidental deletions)
     - retention period of (1 day to 1 year)
   - Fast snapshot restore (FSR)
     - costs a lot more